HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 Development of an application running Internet communication based on a STM32F4 Discovery kit.

 ## Development Environment
 The exact processor version mounted on the kit is a STM32F407VG.
-This version comes packed in a 100 pins LQFP and has 1 MB of flash and 192 KB of RAM.
+This version comes packed in a 100 pins LQFP.
+It holds an ARM Cortex-M4F core with 1 MB of flash and 192 KB of RAM.
 My current kit's are marked with a sticker that says C-01 and I assume that this indicates revision C.1.

 The kit described above does not have all the hardware needed for Ethernet communication.
 An additional expansion board called DM-STF4BB (sometimes called STM32F4DIS-BB) is used to add missing functionality.